 (7) Prohibited Investments.
 Investments not described herein, including but not limited to, inverse floating rate notes, range notes, interest-only strips that are derived from a pool of mortgages, and common stocks are prohibited from use in this portfolio.
 The Authority shall not invest any funds in any security that could result in zero interest accrual and zero discount accretion if held to maturity.
 Cal.
-Gov. Code §53601.6 by a third person bank trust department acting as agent for the Authority under the terms of a custody agreement executed by the bank and the Authority.
+Gov. Code §53601.6

+(8) Safekeeping of Securities.
+To protect against potential losses by the collapse of individual securities dealers, all securities owned by the Authority shall be held in safekeeping by a third person bank trust department acting as agent for the Authority under the terms of a custody agreement executed by the bank and the Authority.
 All securities will be received and delivered using standard delivery versus payment procedures.
-The only exception to the foregoing shall be: (i) LAIF; (ii) the SDCIP; (iii) LGIPs; (iv) money market mutual funds, and (v) Deposits (TCDs & PSDs), since the purchased securities are not deliverable.
+The only exception to the foregoing shall be: (i) LAIF; (ii) the SDCIP; (iii) LGIPs; (iv) money market mutual funds, and

+(v) Deposits (TCDs & PSDs), since the purchased securities are not deliverable.
 A record of these investments shall be held by the Treasurer.